Harshith-10/A-Good-Repo/tutorials/F*ckIt.md

 After the ResoDEVS updated their website, old method to remove the focus listener no longer works.
 So, if you are in desperate position of unable to even answer a few simple questions, just follow my command.

+# NOTE *VERY IMPORTANT*
+I did this process before opening the exam.
+You'll have to do it after opening the exam.
+You might face a warning, but you can safely ignore it.

 ## Step 1
 Open Developer Tools in your browser.